yechielb2000/yxorp-game/README.md

 # NOTES

+### General Notes

+I loaded configuration files that have sensitive data.
+And I'm aware of that, but for the sake of the exercise I put them here.

+### Reverse Proxy Notes

 You can't **stop** SYN Flood attack using nginx.
 You need to take care of it in the kernel level.
 You need to set tcp syn cookies and reduce tcp syn ack retry time.
 You can also increase the pending connections pool.
 You can also limit it in iptables.

-I loaded configuration files that have sensitive data.
-And I'm aware of that, but for the sake of the exercise I put them here.
-Also, all credentials are default password just to simplify our life it's of course not going to be like that in production.
+We get close enough with the nginx configurations (limiting connection per ip and rate limit)